Diagnostic Radiology Diploma and Certificate Programs

 Diploma in Diagnostic Radiology

-Diploma programs in diagnostic radiology provide students with the knowledge and skills needed to work as radiographers or radiologic technologists.
-Students learn the theories behind radiology and the uses for radiologic images as well as how to operate the specialized equipment used during procedures.
+Diploma programs in diagnostic radiology are designed to provide students with the knowledge and skills needed to pursue professional positions and to qualify for certification.
+Students could learn the theories behind radiology and the uses for radiologic images as well as how to operate the specialized equipment used during procedures.

 Radiology programs generally require students to have a high school diploma or equivalent.
 Additionally, previous coursework in chemistry or biology might be required.
 Some schools have minimum score requirements on ACT or SAT tests, or might require an admission placement test.